allingeek/nmap-sd/README.md

 ## Behavior

 The discovery will run every 30 seconds and take some time to perform the task itself.
 The runtime currently scales O(N*M) where N is the number of hosts on the overlay network and M is the number of ports that you are scanning.
 By default, after each pass the script will generate a JSON encoded line to STDOUT.
+The script will additionally write an authoritative report (named, "report") to a volume mounted at /nmap-sd.

 ## Examples